How Seniors Can Pay Off Credit Card Debt

 Manage Your Credit Card Debt as a Senior

-Credit card debt isn’t the end of the world—there’s a wealth of resources, tools, and programs available that can reduce your financial burden.
+Credit card debt isn’t the end of the world—seniors with credit card debt can access a wealth of resources, tools, and programs available that can reduce their financial burdens.